rahulshksingh/EagleView/README.md

 # EagleView DL/ML Assignment
 In this project we will train the YOLOv4 network on 2 classes 'Car' , 'Person' with the given image dataset and run the detection on a real video caught on a moving traffic camera.
+# Data Preprocessing
+converted coco data format(.json) into darknet format(.txt) & for this conversion, i have used convert2Yolo.py,
 # Model
 YOLO stands for You Only Look Once.
 It’s an object detection model used in deep learning use cases, of which there are mainly 2 main families: